Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Number to String](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/BooleanToString.png "[Number to String]")

-This extension is used to map a boolean attribute (checkbox or toggle) to a string attribute.
-The content that is mapped to the string depending on the boolean value is defined in the configuration.
+This extension is used to map a boolean attribute (checkbox or toggle) to a destination attribute.
+The content to be mapped to the destination attribute is defined in the configuration.

 ### Possible data type mappings